recursive-one/wiki.recursive.one/Emacs.md

 # use-package

-The capstone of my config is the [use-package](https://github.com/jwiegley/use-package): this package configures all other packages and even downloads them if some of it isn't present in the system.
+The capstone of my config is the [use-package](https://github.com/jwiegley/use-package): this package configures all other packages and even downloads them if some of them aren't present in the system yet.

+Alternatively, one can use [straight.el](https://github.com/raxod502/straight.el) to install packages from their sources.
+This is even more "declarative and predictable" way to manage packages but I did'n  try it yet.

+# Emacs-scripting

+One can use Emacs as a general purpose scripting language.

+For example, one can integrate [emacs-server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html), [/rofi]() & [/mpv]() to listen Internet-radio and be able to choose a station using GUI.
+Cool stuff!

 # Org mode